KO EN 日本語 中文 RU ไทย ID

 Dissection PlaneSkin layer onlySkin + SMAS + Deep plane

-Skin TensionHigh → Potential scar burdenDistributed → Minimal scar burden pursued
+Skin TensionHigh → Potential scar burdenDistributed → designed to minimize scar burden

 Longevity (Literature)Several years5-15 years reported (Jacono 2014, individual variation)